By John Becker

 Therefore, if you work in the home improvement industry, you are already fighting an uphill battle to win the trust and business of your potential customers.

 And if you’re spending money on traditional advertising like mailers and radio, you might not be helping.
-According to a recent survey, 96% of consumers don’t trust ads at all.
+According to Inc., 96% of consumers don’t trust ads at all.

-But don’t despair.
-There's a better way.
+But there's a better way.
 When a homeowner is looking into a particular home service — whether that’s building a patio, putting on a new roof, or finishing their basement — where do they turn?
 They start out on search engines looking for answers.
 They want to get the lay of the land so they can be a more informed buyer.

 We believe that if your customer is asking a question, you should answer it, even if it forces you to talk about something uncomfortable like price or product shortcomings.

 Here’s why: If a customer’s search leads them to your website, and they find your content to be helpful and honest, then they’re willing to trust your business.
-Suddenly, you're not just another home builder.
+Suddenly, you're not just another home builder trying to get their money.
 You're the home builder that answered their questions.

 The 5 topics your buyers are asking about